KeithBautista/watch-it/README.md

 </ul>

 ## Performance
 Below is the report generated from lighthouse via Chrome DevTools for the Desktop website.
 Whilst this could be better, precautions I have taken have been to convert images to WEBP to enable a fast load time.
-Though I don't doubt there there are further changes that need to be made to maximize this.
+Though I don't doubt there there are further changes that need to be made to maximize this.<br>
 <img src="readmeassets/lightHousePerformance.png">

 ## Deployment